Der Glassklupturenpark in Frauenau bietet Installationen verschiedener Künstler

 “It’s great to live where others go on holiday!” says Walter Kilger happily.
 And he is working to make his home a little more accessible every day.

-More reports from all over Bavaria
+More Stories from all over Bavaria

 Mit dem Sessellift im Familienskigebiet bequem auf den Gipfel